Community Harvest Gleaning Program

 Community Harvest envisions a healthy community with access to fresh, locally grown foods for every community member.
 We work towards this vision by mobilizing volunteers to harvest excess and unmarketable produce from local farms, orchards, and backyards.
 This produce is then distributed to existing emergency food providers in Chelan and Douglas counties.

-- 131 volunteers donated over 400 hours to the program
+- 130 volunteers donated nearly 500 hours to the program

-- Supported three local farms by purchasing over 900 lbs of produce with our Farm to Food Pantry grant
+- Supported four (4) local farms by purchasing over 900 lbs of produce with our Farm to Food Pantry grant

 Community Harvest is supported by people passionate about increasing access to good nutrition, reducing food waste, and supporting local farmers.
 Help us build a healthier community for everyone!